knownasilya/google-maps-zoom/README.md

 # google-maps-zoom

-Google Maps zoom control component for Ember CLI
+Google Maps zoom control component for Ember CLI.

+This zoom component mimicks the new "Signed In" zoom control styles making it easy for mobile users, due to its bigger size.

 ## Usage